Skip to main content

 “We can’t meet in an echo chamber and hope things will happen as a result,” he said.
 “We have to involve partners what want the same things we want and get on the same page.
 While the focus of this conference is on issues in postsecondary education, other agencies and companies whp have a vested interest in the state’s success will also be at the table.”

-Leaders of Mississippi’s public university, community college, and private college systems – including Al Rankins, Mississippi Institutions of Higher Learning commissioner; Kell Smith, executive director of the Mississippi Community College Board; and Dean – will kick off the conference by providing insight and perspective on the top issues facing their systems today during Postsecondary Education System Discussions moderated by Thompson.
+Leaders of Mississippi’s public university, community college, and private college systems – including Al Rankins, Mississippi Institutions of Higher Learning commissioner; Kell Smith, executive director of the Mississippi Community College Board; and Dean – kicked off the conference by providing insight and perspective on the top issues facing their systems today during Postsecondary Education System Discussions moderated by Thompson.

-* A session on Health Care Services will cover healthcare workforce challenges faced by Mississippi that were highlighted by the recent COVID-19 pandemic, including shortages of medical professionals, high turnover rates, and a lack of access to adequate resources.
+* A session on Health Care Services covered healthcare workforce challenges faced by Mississippi that were highlighted by the recent COVID-19 pandemic, including shortages of medical professionals, high turnover rates, and a lack of access to adequate resources.
 Mississippi’s colleges and universities are positioned to provide access to training and educational opportunities key to the development of skilled workers to support this sector.

-* A Financial Aid Update will provide important information from the Office of State Student Financial Aid, including updates related to Free Application for Federal Student Aid (FAFSA), the state of financial aid programs, and recent efforts to modernize Higher Education Loan Program (HELP), Mississippi Tuition Assistance Grant Program (MTAG), and Mississippi Eminent Scholars Grant Program (MESG) grant.
+* A Financial Aid Update provided important information from the Office of State Student Financial Aid, including updates related to Free Application for Federal Student Aid (FAFSA), the state of financial aid programs, and recent efforts to modernize Higher Education Loan Program (HELP), Mississippi Tuition Assistance Grant Program (MTAG), and Mississippi Eminent Scholars Grant Program (MESG) grant.

 “There’s been a push to reimagine what the financial aid system in Mississippi ought to look like,” Dean said.
 “We’ll talk about that – and we’ll also cover some concepts around FAFSA reform.”